Propane School Bus Case Study: Independence

 Migrating to a Cleaner Fuel

-“I think cost and emissions both certainly played a role in our looking at propane,” said Daryl Huddleston, director of transportation.
-“Although at the time, the price of diesel was pretty low, the clean energy was intriguing and we thought it was a good thing to look at for the community and district as well.”
+Rather than continuing to invest in diesel buses, leaders at Independence School District decided to move toward adopting an alternative fuel.
+“Both cost and emissions certainly played a role in our looking at propane,” said Daryl Huddleston, director of transportation.
+“Although, at the time, the price of diesel was pretty low, clean energy was intriguing and we thought it was a good idea to look at it for the community and district as well.”

 Affecting Change in Kansas City

-ROUSH CleanTech, the propane fuel system manufacturer, provided a one-day in-house training for technicians.
-“The technicians say the buses have a very straightforward system with the lack of after-treatment and fuel injection systems, and exhaust components that the diesels have,” Putnam said.
+“The technicians say the buses have a very straightforward system due to the lack of after-treatment and fuel injection systems and exhaust components that the diesels have,” Putnam said.
 “Working on the buses is so much cleaner due to the negligible emissions.”

 Driving the Change